Skip to main content

 A developer or coding agent retrieves the latest run

-The CLI returns machine-readable output so a local agent can inspect the latest run, its status, and the generated test scenarios.
+The CLI returns machine-readable output so a local agent can inspect the run and its generated scenarios.

 3